4disease/csa/tt3.md

         }
     }
 ```
-Insertion sort is another linear algorithm that sorts elements from index [0] to index [n-1].
-In the inner loop of this algorithm, it find the gap, insertion point for the next item and inserts it.
-Each inner loop leave the list partially sorted according to outer loops index.
+Linear algorithm that sorts by finding the insertion point of the next number for sorting in the proper order.

+It has two nested loops, which means that as the number of elements n in the array arr grows it will take approximately n * n longer to perform the sorting.
+Represented by O(n^2).

 ### Bubble Sort